daliabogdan/markdown-cv/index.md

 - Developing and improving the functionality of existing processes using PL/SQL
 - Automation of processes using Unix Shell Scripting
-- Analyzing and solving incidences
+- Analyzing and solving incidents
 - Managing a team of 3 people
 - Providing technical and functional support as needed